navkar/Predictions/README.md

   - Being happy with oneself by owning less physical stuff.
   - Reduction in physical ownership and more just-in-time renting.
   - Ability to move instantly from place to another, due to smaller and portable living spaces.
-  - Heavy usage of rental services or just-in-time service providers (Inability to own or lack of onwership will be in vogue)
+  - Heavy usage of rental services or just-in-time service providers (Inability to own or lack of ownership will be in vogue)

 #### Summer of 2030 (Change in monetary system) - 2032